QANTAS PATHFINDERS REVUE

 VISION AUSTRALIA LIMITED

-This project aims to provide O&M services and white canes to 6 clients living in North Sydney LGA who require this vital service to ensure safe, equitable and independent travel in their community.
+This grant allows Vision Australia to provide O&M services and white canes for 5 clients living in the North Sydney LGA

 NORTH SYDNEY DISTRICT RUGBY LEAGUE